supreethub/AR-Plane-Detection/README.md

 # Issues:
 1) The 2nd demo is able to detect flat surfaces but is slow (i.e. non-realtime) and could be improved upon
 # Future Improvements:
+1) Integrate fully with web browser via Javascript
+2) Improve the js pipeline to increase fps streaming.
+Capped at 1-12 fps currently
+3) Implement CLAHE in some regions only to improve speed and fix glare issues